linux-automation/meta-lxatac/README.md

     $ bitbake lxatac-core-bundle-base

-After some time you should end up with with a rauc bundle in:
+After some time you should end up with with a RAUC bundle in:

     $ ls tmp/deploy/images/lxatac/lxatac-core-bundle-base-lxatac.raucb
     tmp/deploy/images/lxatac/lxatac-core-bundle-base-lxatac.raucb@

-To install the rauc bundle you will have to deploy the certificate you have generated to your TAC:
+To install the RAUC bundle you will have to deploy the certificate you have generated to your TAC:

     $ scp meta-lxatac-software/files/rauc.cert.pem \